RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 - testing with qval15 is nopt working well, as well combining this with FC expression fitlering, we lose a lot
 - Filtering the FC of diff peak is working not so great
 - using keepDup parameter = without indicating `--pvalue 0.1`, just default is XXXX
-- Not using SF, only TMM-Default is XXXX
+- Not using SF, only TMM-Default is less good; few diff.
+H3K27me3 identified

 --> For now, **filtering on FC 0.5 and keeping ONLY peaks in promoter or 5` of genes seems to be the best option** (Lets TEST with FC diff peak filtering lastly)
+----> **Now (202308), using THOR qval15 unique keepDup is far better.**

 Generate **GTF of the THOR-diff. bound genes**:
 - Gain in HET/KO
 - Lost in HET/KO
 - Gain in HET and Lost in KO and opposite

+At the end;
+- Gain/Lost Up/Down DEGs in each genotype (`THOR_qval15 analysis unique keepDup`)

 ```bash
 conda activate BedToBigwig